secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

     - Navigate to the bottom of the candidate’s GH profile
     - See “Approval Notes”
     - Click “Leave a Note”
-    - Tag Brittany Rohde in a note to confirm that both compensation values have been approved
+    - Tag the Total Rewards team member who approved in a note to confirm that both compensation values have been approved
     - Tag the Recruiter as CC
 1. Once Total Rewards has confirmed both have been reviewed and approved, generate the appropriate contract
 1. Download the Word version of the contract and upload into Google Drive for editing